2010 Times Square car bombing attempt: Car bombing attempt

 Surveillance video shows the bomber's vehicle, a dark blue 1993 Nissan Pathfinder sport utility vehicle with tinted windows, entering Times Square at approximately 6:28 p.m.
 Eastern Daylight Time on Saturday evening, May 1, 2010.
 The vehicle was left, unoccupied, on a tourist-crowded block at the eastern corner of 1 Astor Plaza near the entrance to the Minskoff Theatre which was housing the musical The Lion King.
 Surveillance video footage shows the driver walking away through an alley shortly after parking the vehicle.

 The vehicle's engine was running and its hazard lights were on.
 Two minutes after the vehicle entered Times Square, several street vendors noticed smoke coming from rear vents of the vehicle and the sound of firecrackers going off inside; the men alerted nearby mounted police.
 The police officer looked inside and saw smoke and canisters, and smelled gunpowder.
 He immediately called for backup, a bomb disposal team, and the Fire Department.

 The police quickly evacuated and barricaded the area stretching from 43rd Street to 49th Street on Seventh Avenue, and 45th Street from Seventh Avenue to Eighth Avenue, of all vehicle and foot traffic, including Broadway-performance attendees.
 They also evacuated several buildings near the vehicle, including the New York Marriott Marquis hotel.
 Although many Broadway shows were delayed, no performances were cancelled.

 The vehicle was set ablaze, but did not detonate, apparently due to a malfunction in the ignition source.
-Upon arrival, the bomb disposal team broke the vehicle's rear window and used a remote-controlled robotic device to search the inside of the vehicle and dissemble it safely.
+Upon arrival, the bomb disposal team broke the vehicle's rear window and used a remote-controlled robotic device to search the inside of the vehicle and disassemble it safely.